0203 302 6864

 The financial requirement is only one of the requirements for a Spouse Visa, but is also one of the most important ones to meet.
 Most of the rejected Spouse Visa applications were refused by the UKVI because the Financial Requirement was not met.

 There are many categories within the Financial Requirement itself, which can make it complex.
-In essence, if the Applicant or Sponsor is working, they must show that they are earning at least £18,600 or £29,000 gross per annum (depending on whether the Applicant’s first grant of leave as a partner was granted before or after 11 April 2024).
+In essence, you must show that you are /your sponsor is earning at least £29,000 gross per annum.

 This is called the minimum income threshold.
 The threshold is increased if there are also dependent children applying at the same time (i.e. children aged under 18, and who are not British nationals/EU Nationals, or do not have Indefinite Leave to Remain/Enter in the UK).